Siyuan01/MovieLens-Recommender-master/README.md

 | Most Popular | 10.54% | 9.90% | 4.07% | 5.9578 |

 # Notice
+Now cross validation is used in the main function.

+If want to try a separate algorithm test, main.py should to be modified.

 UserCF is faser than ItemCF.
 Using `ml-100k` instead of `ml-1m` will speed up the predict process.